siddhesh2263/flask-nginx-gunicorn-deployment/readme.md

 ## Part 12 - Installing and configuring Nginx and Gunicorn:

-For production, Nginx will act as a reverse proxy, and Gunicorn will run the Python code.
+You’ll install Nginx as a reverse proxy and Gunicorn as the WSGI server.
+This part covers setting up Nginx to forward requests to Gunicorn and handle static files separately for better performance.
+Gunicorn will run the Python code.

 Install Nginx: